striderr1o1/Ai-Workspace-Operations-Copilot/README.md

 - Not claiming a booking or cancellation succeeded when no confirmation came back (42, 44)
 - Stopping once the retry budget is spent rather than looping (49, 50)

-**Current status.** The `initial_routing` grader is implemented; the other four endpoints return their scenario sets and are awaiting graders.
-Grading currently compares agent names only — `return_to_user_decision` is not yet asserted, so the 30 scenarios whose only acceptable decision is an empty `tool_calls` can't yet distinguish a correct return-to-user from a stall.
-Relevancy judging against `reference_response` is not implemented.

 ## Getting Started